-Trump boosts GOP gubernatorial candidate in Louisiana in rally with 'Duck Dynasty' star

-President Trump was headlining a rally Wednesday to influence the last gubernatorial contest of the year, bidding to drive out Louisiana's governor in a show of political influence ahead of the 2020 elections.
+Trump hits 'disgraceful' whistleblower's attorney, acknowledged plotting 'coup' in 2017

+Calling Zaid a "sleazeball," Trump noted that Zaid had predicted CNN would play a role in impeaching Trump.

+"Can you believe this?"
+Trump asked.
+"Just came out.
+It's a disgrace.
+These people are bad people.
+They rip the guts out of our country."

-With the stars of the reality television show "Duck Dynasty" in attendance, Trump was in the northern Louisiana city of Monroe boosting Republican businessman Eddie Rispone in his effort to keep Democrat John Bel Edwards from a second term in a crimson state Trump won by 20 percentage points.
+With the stars of the reality television show "Duck Dynasty" in attendance, Trump was in the northern Louisiana city of Monroe boosting Republican businessman Eddie Rispone in his effort to keep Democrat John Bel Edwards from a second term as governor in a crimson state Trump won by 20 percentage points.
 Early voting ends Saturday in the Nov.
 16 election.

 "You're going out to replace a radical liberal Democrat as your governor," Trump said as the crowd booed.
 "John Bel Edwards has not done the job."